astroprofsmith/intromodern.github.io/_sources/c8momentum.md

 momentum 4-vector is a Lorentz invariant.
 Once again, it's negative.

-f a system is made up of more than one particle, the total 4-momentum for the system is the sum of the momentum 4-vectors of each of the pieces.
+If a system is made up of more than one particle, the total 4-momentum for the system is the sum of the momentum 4-vectors of each of the pieces.
 It is the size of the net (sum of momentum of each of the pieces) 4-momentum that is a Lorentz